justinruss24/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

 2. What is the difference between a function and a method?
+    A method is a function that is inside of an object.
 3. What is closure?

 4. Describe the four rules of the 'this' keyword.